queer/singyeong/README.md

 > <small style="color:grey;">"the optic nerve"</small>

-신경 is the nerve-center of your microservices, providing a message bus + message queue with powerful routing, automatic load-balaincing + failover, powerful HTTP request proxying + routing, and more. 신경 aims to be simple to get started with while still providing the features for a variety of use-cases.
+신경 is the nerve-center of your microservices, providing a message bus + message queue with powerful routing, automatic load-balancing + failover, powerful HTTP request proxying + routing, and more. 신경 aims to be simple to get started with while still providing the features for a variety of use-cases.